 Speaking of debt, we know that Kraft has a boat load of it – currently around $30b net of cash to be precise.
 The annual dividend – now $1.60 per share – frees up around $1b for debt reduction.
 That might not sound too impressive on its own, but with the company looking to raise cash by offloading weaker brands the end result could be more more significant.
 As a shareholder, debt reduction would be my number one priority going forward.

 The business is probably more stable than commentators have given it credit for.
 For instance, I have seen Kraft Heinz compared to General Electric on more than one occasion these past two weeks.
 With all due respect to the latter, I think Kraft is far more defensive and stable.
 Core brands like Heinz Ketchup, A.1.
 Sauce, Lea & Perrins and Heinz Beanz are so iconic that they are almost indestructible.
 They are cash cows pumping out stable double-digit profit margins each and every year.

 Finally, the valuation is now as attractive as it will ever be.
 From this price any ‘further downside’ scenario rests on profits collapsing.
 So far, that has not happened.
 It has been more a case of general stagnation and not achieving the double-digit growth targets envisioned back in 2015.

 Upside scenarios don’t really require much growth either.
-After all, the stock offers a near double digit earnings yield right now.
-If profit per share was to grow in line with historic rates of inflation then we are looking at double digit shareholder returns.
+After all, the stock offers a near double-digit earnings yield right now.
+If profit per share was to grow in line with historic rates of inflation, we are looking at double-digit shareholder returns here.
 Anything better than that – even just in the 4-5% EPS growth per annum range – makes the stock a home run.
-With ownership of some of the best consumer brands in the world it is worth the risk.
+With ownership of some of the best consumer brands in the world, it is worth the risk.